 Call: 01428 606616

-The last owner Mr J F of Surrey bought the car with 25,200 miles from a London specialist on the 15th June 2013.Meridein Modena have exclusively maintained the car since 2012.
+The last owner Mr J F of Surrey bought the car with 25,200 miles from a London specialist on the 15th June 2013.Meridien Modena have exclusively maintained the car since 2012.
 The car featured on the front cover and in an extended article in Enzo magazine, comparing a 456 M GT and the manual 612 Scaglietti.

-The car is complete with factory original service book-with 12 main dealer service stamps,handbooks ,leather wallet ,past invoices and receipts.
-Eleven main dealer services and all 12 MOT's.
-The car is understood to be one of just 23+ manual examples imported into the UK from 199 manual examples made.
+The car is complete with factory original service book-with 12 main dealer service stamps, handbooks, leather wallet, past invoices and receipts.
+Twelve main dealer services and all 13 Mots’.
+The car is understood to be one of just 23 manual examples imported into the UK from 199 manual examples made.

 Design & Styling

 Masterfully styled by Pininfarina, its good looks are as innovative as the design of the 612 Scaglietti, and exude dynamism and power.
 The result is an imposing car, with a long sleek bonnet, strong lines and signature scooped flanks borrowed from the famous Rossellini-Bergman 37 MM.
 The cabin can be completely personalised to the Client’s taste, and features high-tech aluminium elements and handcrafted full-grain leather trim.

 Fiery, dynamic, powerful-looking from the outside.
 Luxurious sophisticated and sumptuously comfortable inside.
 The 612 Scaglietti is a thrilling sophisticated and agile car to drive but it’s also designed for longer journeys and city use too.